giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 ---
 linkTitle: Prometheus Volume Size
-title: Prometheus VolumeSize
+title: Prometheus Volume Sizing
-description: A guide explaining how to size the Prometheus persistent volume
+description: A guide explaining how to resize the Prometheus persistent volume to fit your needs
+weight: 50
 menu:
   main:
     identifier: uiapi-observability-prometheusvolumesize
     parent: uiapi-observability-prometheus
 user_questions:
-  - How can I downsize the persistent volume?
+  - How can I downsize the persistent volume of the Giant Swarm managed Prometheus?
-  - How do I expand the Prometheus volume?
+  - How can I expand the persistent volume of the Giant Swarm managed Prometheus?
-  - Why would I like to resize the Prometheus persistent volume ?
+  - Why would I resize the Giant Swarm managed Prometheus persistent volume ?
 aliases:
   - /observability/prometheus/volume-size
 owner:
   - https://github.com/orgs/giantswarm/teams/team-atlas
+last_review_date: 2022-10-26
 ---

 In this document you will learn how to size the Prometheus persistent volume.

 __Warning:__
-* The volume expansion on OpenStack clusters is currently not working properly
-* Downsizing the persistent volume will cause a data loss
 * This feature and the documentation is quite new, so do not hesitate to ask for support or help us improve this documentation.

 ## Introduction to persistent volume
-Each Prometheus instance needs a persistent volume to store the recorded metrics.
+Prometheus uses a persistent volume to store its recorded metrics and for historical reasons, we decided to define the needed capacity to 100Gi per cluster (Workload and management clusters alike).
-Persistent storage is crucial to be able to retrieve metrics data even when Prometheus instance is dead.
-Before implementing the volume resizing feature, the volume attached of each Prometheus instance had a capacity of 100Gi.

 ## Why would I like to resize the volume
 Our observability architecture is based on one Prometheus instance by workload cluster.